cloudstax/firecamp/catalog/mongodb/README.md

 }
 ```

-## Create the user and user db
+### Create the user and user db
-1. Connect to the Primary from the application node: `mongo --host mymongo-0.t1-firecamp.com -u dbadmin -p changeme --authenticationDatabase admin`
+1. Connect to the Primary from the application node: `mongo --host mymongo-0.t1-firecamp.com -u admin -p changeme --authenticationDatabase admin`
 2. Create a DB: `use memberdb`
 3. Create a user for the memberdb:
 ```